Mera Peak: Climbing Your First Six-Thousander

 Do you dream of standing on top of a summit higher than 6000 meters?
 This high-altitude ambition is more feasible than you may think!
 If you’re after the full experience, Mera Peak is your mountain.
 Standing tall at 6476 meters, this non-technical trekking peak is one of the easiest six-thousanders in Nepal.
 The big bonus is the views from the summit across the highest peaks in the Himalayas, including Mount Everest.
 Ready to go high?

-I’m Jan, trekking expert at Bookatrekking.com for Nepal.
-My mountain endeavors have taken me to high places such as the 7105 meter high Peak Korzhenevskaya in Tajikistan.
-I know what it takes to scale a mountain like Mera Peak and I’m happy to answer all your questions about the expedition to this beautiful mountain!
+At Bookatrekking.com we know what it takes to scale a mountain like Mera Peak and we're happy to answer all your questions about the expedition to this beautiful mountain!

 Mera Peak Climb: Scaling Nepal's Highest Trekking Peak